ongres/stackgres/doc/content/en/03-production-installation/01-pre-requisites/_index.md

 ### Restore

-StackGres can perfrom a database restoration from a stackgres backup by just setting the UID of the backup CR that represents the backup that we want to restore.
+StackGres can perform a database restoration from a StackGres backup by just setting the UID of the backup CR that represents the backup that we want to restore.
 Like this:

 ``` yaml